Darren Young (Scottish footballer)

-Darren Young (born 13 October 1978 in Glasgow) is a Scottish football coach and former player, who is currently the manager of Stirling Albion.
+Darren Young (born 13 October 1978) is a Scottish football coach and former player, who manages Scottish League Two club Clyde.

 Over the course of his career he has also played for Aberdeen, Dundee, Dunfermline Athletic and Greenock Morton.
 Between his spells at Dundee and Morton, Young played two trial matches for Queen of the South.

 Young has also managed several clubs, being in charge of Albion Rovers and East Fife in the Scottish lower leagues.

 Playing career

 Aberdeen

-Young grew up in Whitlawburn, Cambuslang and attended Cathkin High School.
+Born in Glasgow, Young grew up in Whitlawburn, Cambuslang and attended Cathkin High School.
 He started his career at Aberdeen (where he was later to be joined by younger brother Derek), joining the senior squad after a loan spell at Crombie Sports on 29 February 1996.
 He made a quick impact, making his first team debut against Hearts in August 1996, aged only 17.
 Young's prodigious development which had seen him awarded several Scotland Under-21 caps was hindered however, by a serious knee injury which required three separate operations to repair.

 Young made a successful return to the Aberdeen first team in 2000, by which stage his brother Derek was also an established member of Ebbe Skovdahl's resurgent side.
 Darren was soon awarded the captaincy and led the Dons to a 4th-place finish in the league in the 2001–02 season.
 This ensured European football returned to Pittodrie and Young increased his continental appearances to 10, as Aberdeen played FC Nistru Otaci and Hertha BSC Berlin in the 2002–03 UEFA Cup.